 - Take your cake out of the oven and let cool for at least 20 minutes before removing from the cake pan.
 Right before serving dust with powdered sugar.

 What do you think?
-Are you craving this Spanish olive oil cake with lemon and almonds yet?
+Are you a fan of this fruity lemon olive oil cake?